-The valuation of inventories involves management judgement and assessment in relation to obsolete inventory and net realisable value for finished goods and therefore considered a key audit matter. • We have assessed the inventory
+The valuation of inventories involves management judgement and assessment in relation to obsolete inventory and net realisable value for finished goods and therefore considered a key audit matter.

 How the matter was addressed in the audit

 We have evaluated the appropriateness of the valuation principles in relation to the IFRS-standards and tested related key controls and performed substantive audit procedures, by using e.g. data-analytics.